OpenFreeEnergy/openfe/docs/guide/results/working_with_networks.rst

 After running calculations using the :ref:`quickrun command <userguide_quickrun>`, the :ref:`openfe gather <cli_gather>` command offers a way to collate information across many different individual simulations and prepare a table of results.
-The tool offers a summary of the relative binding affinities, or their :ref:`corresponding MLE values <userguide_MLE>`.
+The tool offers a summary of the relative binding affinities (`--report ddg`), or their :ref:`corresponding MLE values <userguide_MLE>`.

 Using cinnabar directly